 A Poisoned Pokémon takes damage between turns.
 When a Pokémon is Poisoned, put a Poison marker on it.
-Between turns, put a damage counter on your Poisoned Pokémon.
+Put a damage counter on each Poisoned Pokémon during each between-turns step.
 A Pokémon cannot have two Poison markers; if an attack gives it another Poison marker, the new Poisoned Condition simply replaces the old one.
 Make sure your Poison markers look different from your damage counters.